mk12/sicp/notes/lecture.md

 ### Lists

-- Their are a lot of different ways of building list structure.
+- There are a lot of different ways of building list structure.
 - Lisp has a particular convention for representing a sequence as chained pairs: a list.
 - The car of the pair is the first item.
 The `cdr` of the pair is the rest of the sequence.
 - The `cdr` of the last pair has a special marker.
 This is the empty list, also called nil or null.
 It is printed as `()`.